ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 {{site.data.keyword.attribute-definition-list}}

-# Replicating a desired AIX configuration in {{site.data.keyword.powerSysFull}} using an AIX mksysb image
+# Replicating an AIX configuration in {{site.data.keyword.powerSysFull}} using an AIX mksysb image
 {: #restoring-aix-mksysb-image}

 Learn how to create and restore an AIX `mksysb` image onto an {{site.data.keyword.powerSysFull}} instance.